-In producing this occasional paper the author would like to acknowledge the work done by Ari Lander who carried out all the telephone interviews and Lawrence Lukito for enabling the online survey and reporting functionality.
-The Clearinghouse would also like to acknowledge all the survey respondents who generously gave of their time, without them all sharing their opinions, perspectives and experiences this knowledge would not have been generated.
+In producing this occasional paper the author would like to acknowledge the work done by Ari Lander who carried out all the telephone interviews and Lawrence Lukito for enabling the online survey and reporting functionality The clearinghouse would also like to acknowledge all the survey respondents who generously gave of their time, without them all sharing their opinions, perspectives and experiences this knowledge would not have been generated.

-Liability statement
+Liability Statement

-The HMinfo Clearinghouse team gives no warranty that the information or data supplied contain no errors.
+The Home Modification Information Clearinghouse team gives no warranty that the information or data supplied contain no errors.
 However, all care and diligence has been used in processing, analysing and extracting the information.
-HMinfo Clearinghouse will not be liable for any loss or damage suffered upon the use directly, or indirectly, of the information supplied in this document.
+The Home Modification Information Clearinghouse will not be liable for any loss or damage suffered upon the direct or indirect use of the information supplied in this document.

-Reproduction of material
+Reproduction of Material